evanhazenunez

 Links to my CV, Research, Publications

 Hello hello.
-I am a PhD candidate at Caltech Astronomy.
-I previously attended El Camino College where I earned an AS in Physics (magna cum laude), then matriculated to California State Polytechnic University, Pomona to earn my BS in Physics (magna cum laude).
-I am “biracial” (African-American and Mexican), grew up in Southern California (Carson, CA then Torrance, CA), and am very family-oriented.
-My main goals in life are to do right by my loved ones and those I come into contact with, learn as much about the universe as I can, to share that knowledge with others, and to stay true to myself.
-Progress and vibes.
+I am a joint UC Presidents/Cal-Bridge Postdoctoral Fellow at UCLA (mentors: Alice Shapley, Tommaso Treu) and a visiting Postdoctoral Fellow at Carnegie Observatories.
+I received my PhD from Caltech Astronomy (Advisors: Chuck Steidel, Evan Kirby), earned my BS in Physics with a specialization in Astrophysics from California State Polytechnic University, Pomona (magna cum laude; Advisors: Matt Povich, Breanna Binder), and earned an AST in Physics (and 6 other associates; magna cum laude) from El Camino College.
+I am biracial (African-American and Mexican), grew up in Southern California (Carson, CA then Torrance, CA; family from Compton), and am very family-oriented.
+My main goals in life are to do right by those I come into contact with, learn as much about the universe as I can, share that knowledge with as many people as I can, and to keep looking up.

 My Current Research